mohamedmagdy203/Arab_tutor/README.md

-# 🎥 Arab tutor - AI Dubbing & Summarization API
+# 🎓 Arab Tutor - AI Video Dubbing & Summarization

-This project provides an AI-powered API for automatic **video dubbing** and **summarization**.
-Users upload a video in English, and receive:

-* 🎧 Arabic voice-over
-* 💬 Arabic summarization
+This graduation project, **Arab Tutor**, is designed to help Arabic-speaking students understand English educational content more easily by automatically dubbing English videos into Arabic and summarizing their content.

+By using advanced AI techniques, the project transforms English videos into:

-* 📽️ A new downloadable dubbed video with synchronized lips
+* 🎧 **Arabic-dubbed versions** with synchronized lip movements
+* 🧠 **Arabic summaries** of the content to aid understanding and studying

+Ideal for students who face language barriers when studying international material like MOOCs, academic lectures, and tutorials.

 ---